Paulaxx/Concurrent-Programming/README.md

 simulation of sending packets in a graph

 ## List 2
-extension of list 1 by limiting the number of package transfers
+extension of list 1 by limiting the number of package transfers and adding poacher

 ## List 3
 simulation of a routing protocol similar to a protocol RIP